d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ## Summary

-* SSD is a multiscale object detection model.
-This model generates different numbers of anchor boxes of different sizes based on the base network block and each multiscale feature block and predicts the classes and offsets of the anchor boxes to detect objects of different sizes.
+* Single shot multibox detection is a multiscale object detection model.
+Via its base network and several multiscale feature map blocks, single-shot multibox detection generates a varying number of anchor boxes with different sizes, and detects varying-size objects by predicting classes and offsets of these anchor boxes (thus the bounding boxes).
-* During SSD model training, the loss function is calculated using the predicted and labeled class and offset values.
+* When training the single-shot multibox detection model, the loss function is calculated based on the predicted and labeled values of the anchor box classes and offsets.

 ## Exercises

-1. Due to space limitations, we have ignored some of the implementation details of the SSD model in this experiment.
-Can you further improve the model in the following areas?

-### Loss Function

-A. For the predicted offsets, replace $L_1$ norm loss with $L_1$ regularization loss.
-This loss function uses a square function around zero for greater smoothness.
-This is the regularized area controlled by the hyperparameter $\sigma$:
+1. Can you improve the single-shot multibox detection by improving the loss function?
+For example, replace $L_1$ norm loss with smooth $L_1$ norm loss for the predicted offsets.
+This loss function uses a square function around zero for smoothness, which is controlled by the hyperparameter $\sigma$:

 $$
 f(x) =